MGARD+: Optimizing Multilevel Methods for Error-bounded Scientific Data Reduction: Multilevel reduction with level-wise quantization and adaptive decomposition

-The errors of nodal nodes in multi-grid decomposition compromise of both quantization errors of these nodes and correction errors that are incurred by the quantization errors of coefficient nodes in current level.
-Using the statistical method, we find that the correction errors for 3D data can be approximated by a Gaussian distribution with $0$ means and $0.8e$ variance when errors of the coefficient nodes are drawn from $U(-e, e)$, and they are independent from the number of nodes along each dimension.
-These correction errors are then added to the quantization errors on nodal nodes, which are drawn from $U(-\frac{1}{\kappa}e, \frac{1}{\kappa}e)$, to model the penalty.
-Based on our experiments, the penalty factors for coefficient nodes in the three categories on 3D datasets are $E(|P_{edge}|) = 0.518e$, $E(|P_{plane}|) = 0.366e$, and $E(|P_{cube}|) = 0.259e$, respectively.
-Accordingly, the prediction error of the multi-grid based approach for node $d_{111}$ in Fig.~\ref{fig:prediction}(b) can be estimated as:

-With the computed penalty factors, we can use the original data to estimate the prediction accuracy of the two methods without performing the time-consuming quantization.
-We can also infer that Lorenzo predictor will be affected more than the multi-linear interpolation by using decompressed value because it has a larger constant in the penalty factor, which is consistent with our observation that Lorenzo predictor suffers more on loose error bounds.
+The errors of nodal nodes in the multilinear decomposition consist of both quantization errors of these nodes and correction errors that are incurred by the quantization errors of coefficient nodes in the current level.
+Using the statistical method, we find that the correction errors for 3D data can be approximated by a Gaussian distribution with mean $0$ and standard deviation $0.283\tau$ when errors of the coefficient nodes are drawn from $U(-\tau, \tau)$, and they are independent from the number of nodes along each dimension.
+These correction errors are then added to the quantization errors on the nodal nodes, which are also drawn from $U(-\tau, \tau)$, to model the penalty.
+Based on our experiments, the penalty factors for coefficient nodes in the three categories on 3D datasets are $E(|P_{\text{edge}}|) = 0.369\tau$, $E(|P_{\text{plane}}|) = 0.259\tau$, and $E(|P_{\text{cube}}|) = 0.182\tau$.
+Accordingly, the prediction error of the multilinear approach for the cube node $u_{111}$ in Fig.~\ref{fig:prediction}(b), for instance, can be estimated as: With the computed penalty factors, we can use the original data to estimate the prediction accuracy of the two methods.
+We can also infer that the Lorenzo predictor will be affected more than piecewise multilinear interpolation by using reconstructed data because it has a larger penalty factor, which is consistent with our observation that Lorenzo predictor suffers more on relatively high error tolerance.